-The tethered fuel cap is located behind a hinged door on the driver's side of the vehicle.
+The fuel cap is located behind a hinged door on the passenger's side of your vehicle.

-While refueling, let the fuel cap hang by the tether below the fuel fill opening.
+While refueling, let the fuel cap hang by the tether below the fuel opening.

 To remove the fuel cap, turn it slowly to the left (counterclockwise).
-The fuel cap has a spring in it; if you let go of the cap too soon, it will spring back to the right.

-If you get gasoline on yourself and then something ignites it, you could be badly burned.
-Gasoline can spray out on you if you open the fuel cap too quickly.
+If you get fuel on yourself and then something ignites it, you could be badly burned.
+Fuel can spray out on you if you open the fuel cap too quickly.
 This spray can happen if your tank is nearly full, and is more likely in hot weather.
 Open the fuel cap slowly and wait for any "hiss" noise to stop.
 Then unscrew the cap all the way.

-Be careful not to spill gasoline.
-Clean gasoline from painted surfaces as soon as possible.
-See "Cleaning the Outside of Your Vehicle" in the Index.
+Be careful not to spill fuel.
+Clean fuel from painted surfaces as soon as possible.
+See Cleaning the Outside of Your Vehicle on page 5-86.
+When filling the tank do not overfill by squeezing in much more fuel after the pump shuts off.

 When you put the fuel cap back on, turn it to the right (clockwise) until you hear a clicking sound.
 Make sure you fully install the cap.
 The diagnostic system can determine if the fuel cap has been left off or improperly installed.
 This would allow fuel to evaporate into the atmosphere.
-See "Malfunction Indicator Lamp" in the Index.
+See Maifunction Indicator Lamp on page 3-36.

-If you need a new fuel cap, be sure to get the right type.
+Notice: If you need a new fuel cap, be sure to get the right type.
 Your dealer can get one for you.
 If you get the wrong type, it may not fit properly.
 This may cause your malfunction indicator lamp to light and may damage your fuel tank and emissions system.
 See "Malfunction Indicator Lamp" in the Index.